Pimpama - South

 Pimpama - South lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Pimpama South's population was approximately 12,690 as of November 2025.
-This figure represents a 2,199 person increase from the 2021 Census total of 10,491 people.
-The growth is inferred from ABS data showing an estimated resident population of 12,687 in June 2024 and validated new addresses since then.
-This results in a population density ratio of 2,897 persons per square kilometer, placing Pimpama South in the upper quartile nationally according to AreaSearch assessments.
-The area's 21.0% growth from the 2021 Census exceeded non-metro areas (8.8%) and national averages.
-Interstate migration contributed approximately 54.5% of overall population gains during recent periods, with all drivers being positive factors.
+Pimpama - South's population was around 12,783 as of February 2026.
+This figure reflects an increase of 2,292 people since the 2021 Census, which reported a population of 10,491.
+The change is inferred from the estimated resident population of 12,687 in June 2024 and an additional 295 validated new addresses since the Census date.
+This results in a density ratio of 2,918 persons per square kilometer, placing Pimpama - South in the upper quartile relative to national locations assessed by AreaSearch.
+The area's 21.8% growth since the 2021 census exceeded the Rest of Qld (9.1%) and the national average.
+Population growth was primarily driven by interstate migration, contributing approximately 54.5% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, applying proportional growth weightings for age cohorts in line with ABS Greater Capital Region projections released in 2023 using 2022 data.
-Forecasts indicate significant population increases in the top quartile of regional areas nationally by 2041, with Pimpama South expected to increase by 5,260 persons, reflecting a total gain of 41.4% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
+These state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilised.
+Demographically, a significant population increase in the top quartile of regional areas across the nation is forecast, with Pimpama - South expected to increase by 5,260 persons to 2041, reflecting a gain of 40.4% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population